 - The presentation of general conditions can sometimes be influenced by a client's request to show them as a percentage of the total cost.
 This could artificially inflate the appearance of the GC cost.
 Therefore, it's important to distinguish and separate general conditions from general requirements.

 We talked about how the schedule can affect the general conditions, so now let's talk about the general conditions themselves.
-General conditions are often referred to as GCs, define the cost to staff, manage, and operate a construction project.
+General conditions, often referred to as GCs, define the cost to staff, manage, and operate a construction project.
 General conditions are typically an accumulation of monthly costs associated with the construction of a project.